So you are in the middle of your busy season and you are wondering how you will get it all done. Right?

 But after being in public accounting for over thirty years, I have found that such an outlook is not only unwise, it is counterproductive.
-Sometimes in squeezing out “one more job,” we implode.
+Sometimes squeezing out “just one more job” causes us to implode.

 So should we work hard?
 Absolutely.
 But we should also recover if we are to perform at our highest levels.